 You should always be careful when purchasing anything used; there could be various problems that the seller does not want you to know about, and if you are not careful, you could be hurt.
 Used furniture is no exception – some beds may be rickety or might have undergone quick repairs to be eligible to be sold, only to fall apart upon being brought home.
 If there is an infestation, the furniture store’s entire catalog may be compromised if the bugs decide to migrate from one piece of furniture to another.
 It would cost too much money to adequately clean everything and to fumigate the store, so they opt to sell the furniture as is.
 There may be fleas or bed bugs present, which can cause extreme distress and problems in your home.

-Before you purchase used furniture, you should take care to inspect it as closely as possible for any pests.
+Before you purchase used furniture from a furniture company, you should take care to inspect it as closely as possible for any pests.
 There are telltale signs of bed bugs present on some pieces of furniture, and if you can identify the nests ahead of time, you could save a lot of time and money while preserving your health.
 If you see any oval shaped, cream colored eggs on the mattress or furniture, there may be adult bed bugs nearby.
 Dark brown stains can also indicate bed bugs; the blood that they drink can leak and stain the furniture.
 Bed bugs leave behind small black or brown mounds as droppings after they have a meal, and juvenile bed bugs leave behind exoskeletons and shed skins as they reach maturity.
 It can also benefit you to inspect the different parts of the furniture; bed bugs like to hide in dark, damp places, such as beneath sofa cushions, in the lines of the fabric, in mattress creases, behind headboards, inside pillows, and more.

 If you found the creatures after bringing the furniture home, call one of our expert lawyers to file a furniture store bed bug lawsuit today.